bestonebyone/mu4yang/index.md

 <div style="height: 200px; overflow: auto;">
 <ul>
+<li> Apr 2024: We will host 8th HANDS workshop in conjunction with ECCV24!
+See you at Milano.</li>
 <li> Mar 2024: I will serve as an area chair of NeurIPS2024. </li>
 <li> Dec 2023: One paper is accepted to AAAI2024. </li>
 <li> Oct 2023: One paper is accepted to WACV2024. </li>